Worst-case Complexity of Cyclic Coordinate Descent: $O(n^2)$ Gap with Randomized Version: Abstract

 \section{Abstract}

-This paper concerns the worst-case complexity of Gauss-Seidel method for solving a positive semi-definite linear system; or equivalently, that of cyclic coordinate descent (C-CD) for minimizing a convex quadratic function.
-The known provable complexity of C-CD can be $O(n)$ times slower than gradient descent (GD) and $O(n^2)$ times slower than randomized coordinate descent (R-CD).
-However, these gaps seem rather puzzling since so far they have not been observed in practice; in fact, C-CD usually converges much faster than GD and sometimes comparable to R-CD.
-Thus some researchers believe the gaps are due to the weakness of the proof, but not that of the C-CD algorithm itself.

-In this paper we show that the gaps indeed exist.
-We prove that there exists an example for which C-CD takes at least $\tilde{O}(n^3\kappa)$ or $\tilde{O}(n^4 \kappa_{\text{CD}})$ operations, where $\kappa$ is the condition number, $\kappa_{\text{CD}}$ is a well-studied quantity that determines the convergence rate of R-CD, and $\tilde{O}(\cdot)$ hides the dependency on $\log 1/\epsilon$.
-This implies that C-CD can indeed be $O(n)$ times slower than GD, and $O(n^2)$ times slower than R-CD in the worst case.
-Our result establishes one of the few examples in continuous optimization that demonstrates a large gap between a deterministic algorithm and its randomized counterpart.
+This paper concerns the worst-case complexity of cyclic coordinate descent (C-CD) for minimizing a convex quadratic function, which is equivalent to Gauss-Seidel method and can be transformed to Kaczmarz method and projection onto convex sets (POCS).
+We observe that the known provable complexity of C-CD can be $\O(n^2)$ times slower than randomized coordinate descent (R-CD), but no example was rigorously proven to exhibit such a large gap.
+In this paper we show that the gap indeed exists.
+We prove that there exists an example for which C-CD takes at least $\O(n^4 \kappa_{\text{CD}} \log\frac{1}{\epsilon})$ operations, where $\kappa_{\text{CD}}$ is related to Demmel's condition number and it determines the convergence rate of R-CD.
+It implies that in the worst case C-CD can indeed be $\O(n^2)$ times slower than R-CD, which has complexity $\O( n^2 \kappa_{\text{CD}} \log\frac{1}{\epsilon})$.
+Note that for this example, the gap exists for any fixed update order, not just a particular order.
 Based on the example, we establish several almost tight complexity bounds of C-CD for quadratic problems.
-One difficulty with the analysis of the constructed example is that the spectral radius of a non-symmetric iteration matrix does not necessarily constitutes a lower bound for the convergence rate.
+One difficulty with the analysis is that the spectral radius of a non-symmetric iteration matrix does not necessarily constitute a \textit{lower bound} for the convergence rate.

+An immediate consequence is that for Gauss-Seidel method, Kaczmarz method and POCS, there is also an $\O(n^2) $ gap between the cyclic versions and randomized versions (for solving linear systems).
+We also show that the classical convergence rate of POCS by Smith, Solmon and Wager [1] is always worse and sometimes can be infinitely times worse than our bound.